Compiled Master Game Guide

 On a turn, you’ll move and attack with the figure(s) on one Army Card.
 Decide now which Army Card you’ll use on which turn, then place an order marker on those cards (1 for the first turn, 2 for the second turn, and 3 for the third turn).
 You may place two or more order markers on the same card, if you want to use that card for two (or even all three) of your turns.

 Players place their markers at the same time.
 Place your markers with the numbers facing you, so your opponents can’t see them.
+(In games with more than two players, teammates can look at each other's Order Markers.)

 The “X” order marker: This extra marker is not used on any of your turns; it is only a decoy to prevent your opponents from knowing which three order markers you actually intend to use.